-- Color Motifs: The color red seems to show up a lot.
-Talking Heads: 77, More Songs About Buildings and Food, Remain in Light, The Catherine Wheel, True Stories, Naked, Rei Momo, the "Make Believe Mambo" single, and Brass Tactics all prominently feature red on their covers.
-Meanwhile, Feelings uses red trimming on its cover art, Everything That Happens Will Happen Today features a dark red CGI house, and the first 100,000 CD copies of Uh-Oh featured◊ a translucent red insert tray (later releases used the then-typical dark gray).
-The CD single release of "She's Mad" takes Uh-Oh's example a step further: while the artwork is all black-on-white, the jewel case is entirely translucent red; the CD label is red to match.
+- Color Motifs: The color red seems to show up a lot throughout his album art.
+In particular, Talking Heads: 77, More Songs About Buildings and Food, Remain in Light, The Catherine Wheel, True Stories, Naked, Rei Momo, the "Make Believe Mambo" single, and Brass Tactics all prominently feature red on their covers.
+"She's Mad" took things in a slightly different direction, with a translucent red jewel case and a red CD label, and the first 100,000 CD copies of its parent album, Uh-Oh, concurrently featured a translucent red tray.

 - Deliberately Monochrome: The liner notes of the self-titled album are (other than a tiny bit of color on the jewel case's spine) solely black and white photos and text.

 - Dismotivation: The narrator of "Lazy" claims to be a Lazy Bum, but he gives a surprisingly long list of activities he does in a lazy way.
 He comes across instead like a guy who works really hard to convince everyone he's cool and lazy.I'm lazy when I'm loving.

 I'm lazy with my girlfriend, a thousand times a day.

 I'm lazy when I walk.

 - Distant Duet: Both the duets in Here Lies Love: